dibyanshu-8/Graph-Anomaly-Detection/README.md

-# 📈 Graph Anomaly Detection Platform
+# Graph Anomaly Detection Platform

-A production-grade platform designed to detect complex anomalies like fraud, social media bots, and e-commerce abuse by analyzing the connections and relationships within data.
-Instead of just looking at individual events, this system builds a "detective's corkboard" (a graph) to spot suspicious patterns and coordinated group activity in real-time.
+A production-grade platform designed to detect complex anomalies like fraud by analyzing the connections and relationships within data.
+Instead of just looking at individual events, this system builds a graph to spot suspicious patterns and coordinated group activity in real-time.

 ---

-## ✨ Key Features
+## Key Features

 -   **Graph-Based Detection:** Uses the power of graph algorithms (like centrality and cycle detection) to find sophisticated anomalies that simple rule engines would miss.
 -   **Real-Time & Scalable:** Built with FastAPI for high-performance, asynchronous request handling, making it suitable for real-time data streams.